tj-wells/coti-docker-method/README.md

 docker-compose logs --follow
 ```

-# Automatic Updates

-By default, this method sets up automatic updates, so that your node stays up to date when <a href="https://github.com/coti-io/coti-node/releases" target="_blank">Coti releases</a> new software.

-If you want to bypass the automatic updates, you can do so by specifying the version of the node you would like to run.
-This is done by defining the `VERSION` variable in the `.env` file.

-- For example, to run version 3.1.3 of the Coti node, add the line `VERSION="3.1.3"` into your .env file.

-Please check the <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub registry</a> for a list of the available versions.

-## Upgrading Manually

-Manual upgrades can be performed as follows:

-1. Update the new `VERSION` number in your `.env` file
-2. Run `docker-compose up` to download and run the new version in the foreground, or `docker-compose up -d` to do so in the background

 # Debugging

 Below is a list of common errors/problems that have been encountered when setting up the node software, and their solutions.